Animated stretch preview.

 - Helps the body downshift with lower-effort positions and slower breathing.

-- Use wall for support rather than forcing a deeper shape.
+- Use wall for support rather than forcing a deeper shape — control beats intensity every time.

-- Let calves stay relaxed so the stretch does not turn into a bracing exercise.
+- Keep calves relaxed so the stretch stays a release instead of turning into a bracing exercise.

 - Holding unnecessary tension in the jaw, hands, or belly.